sveltejs/svelte/site/content/docs/01-component-format.md

 A *store* is an object that allows reactive access to a value via a simple *store contract*.
 The [`svelte/store` module](docs#svelte_store) contains minimal store implementations which fulfil this contract.

 Any time you have a reference to a store, you can access its value inside a component by prefixing it with the `$` character.
-This causes Svelte to declare the prefixed variable, and set up a store subscription that will be unsubscribed when appropriate.
+This causes Svelte to declare the prefixed variable, subscribe to the store at component initialization and unsubscribe when appropriate.

 Assignments to `$`-prefixed variables require that the variable be a writable store, and will result in a call to the store's `.set` method.